Product Identification

-2,4-DI-TERT-BUTYLPHENOL (CAS: ).
-It's a substance commonly used Industrial use, raw material for synthesis processes in the chemical industry
+2,4-DI-TERT-BUTYLPHENOL commonly used industrial use, raw material for synthesis processes in the chemical industry.

 Manage Your Safety Data Sheets